Casablanca: Music

 Haja El Hamdaouia, one of the most iconic figures in aita music, was born in Casablanca.
 Nass El Ghiwane, led by Larbi Batma, came out of Hay Mohammadi in Casablanca.
 Naima Samih of Derb Sultan gained prominence through the program Mawahib (مواهب).
 Abdelhadi Belkhayat and Abdelwahab Doukkali are musicians specializing in traditional Moroccan Arabic popular music.
 Zina Daoudia, Abdelaziz Stati, Abdellah Daoudi, and Said Senhaji are notable Moroccan chaabi musicians.

 Abdelakabir Faradjallah founded Attarazat Addahabia, a Moroccan funk band, in 1968.
 Fadoul, another funk band, formed in the 1970s.
 Hoba Hoba Spirit also formed in Casablanca, and is still based there.
-Casablanca has a thriving hiphop scene, with artists such as El Grande Toto, Don Big, 7liwa, and Issam Harris.
+Casablanca has a thriving hiphop scene, with artists such as ElGrandeToto, Don Bigg, 7liwa, Dizzy DROS and Issam Harris.
 Casablanca hosts numerous music festivals, such as Jazzablanca and L'Boulevard, as well as a museum dedicated to Andalusi music, Dar ul-Aala.